January 29th, 2024 | Sterling

-Conducting criminal background checks on a prospective employee is a crucial part of any hiring process to help preserve your corporate culture and to build a foundation of trust and safety.
-Turnaround times from start to finish vary significantly by the type of searches needed, the company that provides them, and the speed at which the candidate provides required information.
+Conducting criminal background checks on prospective employees is a crucial part of any hiring process to help build a foundation of trust and safety for your company.
+Turnaround times from start to finish vary significantly by the type of searches needed, the company that provides them, and the speed at which the candidate provides the required information.

-While many employers want the quickest possible turnaround, it is more important to be both thorough and accurate.
-This helps to mitigate risk at a later date and increases the likelihood that employees will reflect the value of the company from the start.
+While most employers want the quickest possible turnaround, it is also important for the screening to be thorough and accurate.
+This helps to mitigate risk later and increases the likelihood that employees will reflect the values of the company from the start.

 Where Delays Can Occur

-If your background screening company is doing their job properly, they will use methods to ensure the record they are reporting belongs to the person you are screening, is accurate and up-to-date, and is legally reportable.
-The typical background check is meant to verify whether or not a candidate is truthful about their criminal record, education, and employment history.
+If your background screening company is doing their job properly, they will use procedures to ensure accuracy in returning records that belong to the person you are screening, are up-to-date, and are legally reportable.

-The best method for conducting criminal background checks is to research any county court/s where an individual has resided over the course of their adult life.
-There are about 3,300 counties in the United States, and unfortunately there is no reliable centralized database of criminal records.
-Sterling uses a combination of our propietary CourtDirect technology, which grants us digital access to 85% of US criminal search records, and our own team of court researchers to manually receive records when necessary.
-This is one of the reasons for our speed and accuracy.
-Potential delays in this area can occur when counties do not allow digital record access, when they mandate the research must be conducted by one of their own clerks, and/or when a criminal record is found.
+The best method for conducting US criminal background checks is to research the county court/s where an individual has resided over the course of their adult life.
+There are over 3,240 counties and county equivalents2 in the United States, and unfortunately there is no reliable centralized database of county criminal records.
+Sterling uses a combination of our proprietary CourtDirect technology, which grants us digital access to 89%1 of the US criminal records we search, and our own in-house team of court researchers to manually retrieve records when necessary.
+By owning our own processes and automating where possible, we keep the focus on Sterling clients.
+This is key to how we avoid preventable delays and deliver on both speed and accuracy.

-We at Sterling are proud of our fast turnaround times for all parts of a background check, and partner with clients when delays occur to help work through them as quickly as possible.
+At Sterling, we’re proud of our dedication to innovative technology that helps us deliver industry-leading turnaround times for our background checks.
+When delays do occur, we partner closely with our clients to help work through them as quickly as possible.

 Candidate Experience is Paramount

-It is important to remember that even those who have nothing to hide get a bit anxious about the background screening process, especially when delays occur, so it is important to be transparent with your candidates.
-Remember, since these are people you want to hire, it’s in your best interest to make sure that they have a positive candidate experience from start to finish.
+It’s important to remember that even those who have nothing to hide get anxious about the background screening process, especially when delays occur, so being transparent with your candidates is essential.
+Keep in mind that a positive candidate experience from start to finish will help you deliver hiring success.
 Let them know what you are looking for and the types of information that might concern you.
 Communicate that you have a process in place to ensure that the information you use is accurate and up-to-date.
-Lastly, let them know how long it generally takes to complete the process.
+Lastly, let them know how long it generally takes to complete the background check process.

-Candidates can complete their portion of the background check easily and quickly with our Candidate Hub.
-The intuitive, mobile-first design gives candidates on-the-go access from any device, anywhere, anytime, helping to minimize time spent on the screening process.
-A recent candidate who went through our background screening process noted that “the service was on time, efficient” and that Sterling was “very responsive with every step of the process.”
-While delays may occur along the way, every effort is made to avoid time wasted by both candidates and clients.
+Candidates can complete their portion of the background check easily and quickly within our Candidate Hub.
+The intuitive, mobile-first design gives candidates on-the-go access from any device, anywhere, anytime, helping to minimize their time spent on the screening process.
+A recent candidate who went through our background screening process noted that “the service was on time and efficient,” and that Sterling was “very responsive with every step of the process.”
+While delays may occur along the way, every effort is made to avoid wasting your and the candidate’s time.

-It is also worth noting that as an employer, you can and should expect assistance from your background screening company.
-They should be communicating delays to you in a timely matter, letting you know the nature of the delay, how to minimize them while maintaining accuracy and speed, when you can expect to see the results, and ultimately how to create a pleasant experience for the candidate.
+It’s also worth noting that as the employer, you can and should expect assistance from your background screening company.
+As your business partner, they should be communicating delays to you in a timely matter, letting you know the nature of the delay, how to minimize the occurrence of delays while maintaining accuracy and speed, when you can expect to see the results, and ultimately how to create a pleasant experience for the candidate.
 If you suspect the delays are due to your provider, ask for complete logs which detail a timeline of all actions taken to complete the search.

 Background checks are an important undertaking for any employer.
-When they are done right, and when they are thorough, they become essential building blocks to establishing and preserving a strong culture and to creating a foundation of trust and safety.
+When they are done right, they become essential building blocks to establishing and preserving a strong company culture and to creating a foundation of trust and safety for your organization.